legenduzair/the-halal-butcher/testing.md

 All JavaScript files were validated using [JS Hint](https://jshint.com/).
 All reports returned with no errors.

 ## Accessibility Testing
 ### Lighthouse Evaluation

 ## Bugs and Fixes
 ### Fixed Bugs

+The following section consists of many bugs that were encountered and fixed during the development of this project.

+- Bug No 1:
+    - Issue:
+    - Cause:
+    - Fix:

 ### Unfixed Bugs

+There are a couple of bugs that have not been fixed that are documented below:

+- When running the basket HTML template through HTML Validation, it returned with errors that stated that the ID's within the code are duplicated.
+This occurs when multiple products are in the basket.
+As each product contains a quantity input bar, it will result in duplicate IDs within the code.
+This has not been fixed and has been left in the code due to time restraints.
+It is important to mention that this does not affect the functionality of the website in any way.

+- When running the product detail template (with product reviews) through HTML Validation, it returned with errors that stated that the ID's within the modal codes were duplicated.
+This is due to the template containing two modals; one for adding a review and one for editing a review.
+This has not been fixed and has been left in the code due to time restraints.
+It is important to mention that this does not affect the functionality of the website in any way.